andrewchambers/p2pkgs/README.md

     - A curl script of files to download.
   - ./pkg/$name/sha256sums
     - Validation sums for the download.
+  - ./pkg/$name/files
+    - An optional directory of files added to the build directory.
 - Each package has has a few computed targets:
   - ./pkg/$name/.pkghash
     - A cryptographic hash representing this package, computed by hashing the *full* dependency graph.